ogordillo/ROS2_Conversion_Freenove_Big_Hexapod_Robot_Raspberry_Pi/_posts/2025-08-24-it-communicates.md

 ```

 #### VSCode (WSL2) -> Docker
 There is nothing to be done here.
-It is handed by the WSLBridge we created.
+It is handeld by the WSLBridge we created.

 #### Docker -> ROS Jazzy
 ##### In docker-compose.yml: We want to set the neccessary ROS and Zenoh parameters so you can be discovered by the discovery server.